Federal Bank Fraud – 18 U.S.C. § 1344

 Bank fraud under 18 U.S.C.
 1344 includes an employee's theft or embezzlement of money and an extensive scheme to defraud, such as unlawfully using loaned money, false loan application, and fraudulent property evaluation.

-Simply put, this statute makes it illegal to defraud a bank or participate in any scheme to defraud a financial institution.
-Bank fraud typically involves illegal cheating and is one of the most common federal offenses.
+Simply put, this statute makes it a serious offense to defraud a bank or participate in any scheme to defraud a financial institution.
+Bank fraud, a form of illegal cheating, is one of the most serious federal offenses, carrying significant penalties.

-Bank auditors will often review records for fraud.
-Suppose they discover credible evidence of bank fraud.
-In that case, they will refer the matter to the federal prosecutor's office for a potential indictment.
+Bank auditors often review records for fraud.
+If they discover credible evidence of fraud, they will refer the matter to the federal prosecutor's office for a potential indictment.

 18 U.S.C.
 1344 says, “Whoever knowingly executes, or attempts to execute, a scheme or artifice (1) to defraud a financial institution; or